Nienormalny/tworklog/README.md

 ## Feature updates
 - Show summary of logged times.
 - Add row with date before, current logged time.
-- Wyport table to excel file
+- Export table to excel file
 - Remove only defined task

 and more ...